-The main stakeholders that act during the life cycle of an iTV broadcasting relating to accessibility are:
+The main stakeholders that act during the life cycle of an iTV broadcasting relating to accessibility are as follows:

-- the content providers: The content / service providers should define an accessibility policy and also provide inspection procedures that would guaranty the fidelity. - the authors: the content authors are the ones that need to create content having in mind the aforementioned accessibility policy.
-Thus, through an appropriate authoring tool they will be able to produce accessible content by providing multimodal metadata-enabled content. - the consumers (end users): In order to consume effectively an iTV programme, the end users with some impairment need i) to use well her assistive technology and ii) provide appropriate feedback to the system through the EPG interface (update profile, rate content e.t.c.)
+• the content providers: The content/service providers should define an accessibility policy and also provide inspection procedures that would guaranty fidelity.

+- the authors: the content authors are the ones that need to create content having in mind the aforementioned accessibility policy.
+Thus, through an appropriate authoring tool, they will be able to produce accessible content (i.e., multimodal metadata-enabled content). - the consumers (end users): In order to consume effectively an iTV program, the end users with some impairment need (1) to use well their assistive technologies and (2) to provide appropriate feedback to the system through the EPG interface (update profile, rate content, etc.)

-2.2 The Accessibility of the User / Controller Interface
+2.2 Accessibility of the user/controller interface

-Cesar et al [4] distinguished two essential pillars in interactive digital television systems: user interaction and social communication.
-The first pillar and most interesting from the perspective of accessibility, concerns the design and development of user interfaces as the old-fashioned passive remote controls do not seem adequate and usable enough.
-They came up with three subtopics of "user interaction" topic: Extension of traditional remote controls including voice and gestures; Augmentation of everyday objects including natural ways to interact with media content and nonintrusive methods; Repurposing of other devices including handheld devices as universal remote controls.
+Cesar et al. [4] distinguished two essential pillars in interactive digital television systems: user interaction and social communication.
+The first pillar, the most interesting from the perspective of accessibility, concerns the design and development of user interfaces, as the old-fashioned passive remote controls do not seem adequate and usable enough.
+Three related issues are distinguished in [4]: (1) extension of traditional remote controls, including voice and gestures; (2) augmentation of everyday objects, including natural ways to interact with media content and nonintrusive methods; and (3) repurposing of other devices, including handheld devices, as universal remote controls.

-An alternative approach to the user interaction theme is through the use of abstract user interfaces.
+An alternative approach is through the use of abstract user interfaces.
 "People with different types of disabilities find it difficult or impossible to directly use electronic devices and services because the device's/service's user interface cannot accommodate the special needs of certain user groups (such as users with visual, hearing, or mobility impairments)" [34].
 The former research suggests that users have to rely on service and device implementations that are specifically designed for them.
-In other words, a single individualized - universal user interface should be able to deal with as much interactive devices as possible.
-A standardization effort have been taken place in the corpus of URC consortium in order to come up with a versatile user interface description for products, a "User Interface Socket" to which any URC can connect to discover, access and control the remote product [35].
-URC approach has been recently adopted by ISO (ISO/IEC 24752:2008) [12].
+In other words, a single individualized-universal user interface should be able to deal with as much interactive devices as possible.
+A standardization effort has been taking place in the context of the URC consortium in order to come up with a versatile user interface description for products, a "User Interface Socket" to which any URC can connect to discover, access and control the remote product [35].
+The URC approach has been recently adopted by ISO (ISO/IEC 24752:2008) [12].

-Abstract user interface seems even more challenging from the adaptation point of view.
+Abstract user interface seems even more challenging from an adaptation point of view.
 The user interface design process is very important, since it is the subsystem that directly interacts with the users and their contexts.
-For several years, Human Computer Interaction (HCI) is struggling to develop an abstract representation of user interface ([25], [21]).
-This would offer possibility of UI adaptation according to system's environment (including user and context of use, e.g. [28]).
-Such an adaptation could be realized through the abstraction of user interface.
-Having that, context sensitive pipelines would be introduced so that the interface can be adapted according to the system's environment [29].
+For several years, Human-Computer Interaction (HCI) has been struggling to develop an abstract representation of user interface [21, 25].
+This would offer the possibility of UI adaptation according to the system's environment (including user and context of use, e.g., [28].

+Such an adaptation could be realized through user interface abstraction.
+Based on that, context sensitive pipelines would be introduced so that the interface can be adapted according to the system's environment [29].

-2.3 The Accessibility of the Controller / Content Interface (EPG/IPG)
+2.3 Accessibility of the controller/content interface (EPG/IPG)